 If you want a walker that will still be used after your baby has become a toddler then a push along walker filled with building blocks is a great choice.

-So there you have what I think are the only 6 toys you baby needs.
+So there you have what I think are the 6 baby toys even a toy minimalist needs.
 These are the things that, when my children were babies, they got use from everyday so I felt they were worth the money, and space they took up.
+If your baby is getting older, you might also want to check out my 6 essential toddler toys.

 Enjoyed this post?
 Why not pin it for later!